CPT® Process - How a Code Becomes a Code

 The CPT Editorial Panel is responsible for maintaining the CPT code set.
-This panel is authorized by the AMA Board of Trustees to revise, update, or modify CPT codes, descriptors, rules and guidelines.
+The Panel is authorized by the AMA Board of Trustees to revise, update, or modify CPT codes, descriptors, rules and guidelines.
 The Panel is comprised of 17 members.
 Of these, 11 are physicians nominated by the National Medical Specialty Societies and approved by the AMA Board of Trustees.
 One of the 11 is reserved for expertise in performance measurement.
 One physician is nominated from each of the following: the Blue Cross and Blue Shield Association, America's Health Insurance Plans, the American Hospital Association, and the Centers for Medicare and Medicaid Services (CMS).
 The remaining two seats on the CPT Editorial Panel are reserved for members of the CPT Health Care Professionals Advisory Committee.

-Five members of the Editorial Panel serve as the panel's Executive Committee.
+Five members of the Editorial Panel serve as the Panel's Executive Committee.
 The Executive Committee includes the Editorial Panel chairman, co-chairman and three panel members-at-large, as elected by the entire panel.
 One of the three members-at-large of the executive committee must be a third-party payer representative.

 Supporting the CPT Editorial Panel in its work is a larger body of CPT advisors, the CPT Advisory Committee.
 The members of this committee are primarily physicians nominated by the national medical specialty societies represented in the AMA House of Delegates.
 Currently, the Advisory Committee is limited to national medical specialty societies seated in the AMA House of Delegates and to the AMA Health Care Professionals Advisory Committee (HCPAC), organizations representing limited-license practitioners and other allied health professionals.
 Additionally, a group of individuals, the Performance Measures Advisory Group (PMAG), who represent various organizations concerned with performance measures, also provides expertise.